Last updated Jan 13 2020

 What it’s good for: while not as popular as the first two tools, BrightEdge was mentioned by several participants as an essential tool for tracking keyword and page rankings over time.
 It’s also useful for obtaining keyword recommendations for optimizing content and planning future strategy.

-What it is: this SEO Spider tool lets you crawl your website’s URLs and find errors, such as 404s and duplicate content, while also analyzing individual page metadata and tags.
+What it is: Screaming Frog SEO Spider lets you crawl your website’s URLs and find errors, such as 404s and duplicate content, while also analyzing individual page metadata and tags.

 What it’s good for: some of the most important functions the experts mentioned for Screaming Frog were website crawling, identifying site errors, investigating competitors, and checking tag accuracy.